Kabindra Purkayastha

-Kabindra Purkayastha (born 15 December 1931) is a former union minister of state of India.
+Kabindra Purkayastha (born 15 December 1931) is a politician and former union minister of state of India.
 He served as minister of state for communication in Atal Bihari Vajpayee government from 1998 to 1999.
 He is a senior leader of Bharatiya Janata Party in Assam, India.

+His son Kanad Purkayastha is a current Member of Parliament, Rajya Sabha from Assam.

+Early life

 He was born in 1931 in Kamarkhal in Sylhet district now in Bangladesh and studied M.A. at Gauhati University.

+Political career

 He was first elected to Lok Sabha in 1991 from Silchar constituency in Assam.
-He was re-elected to the Lok Sabha in 1998 from same constituency.
+He was re-elected to the Lok Sabha in 1998 from the same constituency.
 In 2009, he was elected to the 15th Lok Sabha, defeating heavyweight candidates Santosh Mohan Dev of INC and Badruddin Ajmal of AUDF from Silchar.
-But in 2014 LS-election, he has been defeated by Sushmita Dev (INC), daughter of Santosh Mohan Dev, despite the Modi-wave in his favour.
+But in 2014 LS-election, he was defeated by Sushmita Dev (INC), daughter of Santosh Mohan Dev, despite the Modi-wave in his favour.
+He has been awarded with honorary doctorate degree in September 2024 for his contribution to social life.